open-telemetry/opentelemetry-dotnet/docs/trace/enriching-activity-processor/README.md

 Sometimes the built-in instrumentation doesn't add enough data or you want to augment the data it provides with contextual information your application or library has available.
-For these cases OpenTelemetry-dotnet provides an `EnrichingActivityProcessor` and `EnrichmentScope` API.
+For these cases OpenTelemetry .NET provides an `EnrichingActivityProcessor` and `EnrichmentScope` API.

 1. To enrich your spans first add the `EnrichingActivityProcessor` to your